Rearrangements of gaussian fields

 The specific study of Gaussian fields yields more efficient tools to study the convergence.
-We give here the statement of the main theorem of this section, some examples will be derived in the next section to illustrate the theory, for multivariate L\'evy and Chentsov fields.
-The generalised Lorenz curve plays a great role in the convex rearrangement of Gaussian processes, so we introduce it now.
+We give here the statement of the main theorem of this paper, some examples will be derived in the next section to illustrate the theory, for fractional Brownian fields and Brownian sheet.
+The generalized Lorenz curve plays a great role in the convex rearrangement of Gaussian processes, so we introduce it now.

 \begin{D}Call $\gamma_{d}$ the $d$-dimensional standard normal distribution.
-The $d$-dimensional generalised Lorenz curve is
+The $d$-dimensional generalized Lorenz curve is

-\end{D} In other words, it is the asymptotic convex rearrangement of any field which renormalised gradient measure converges to $\gamma_{d}$.
+\end{D} In other words, it is the asymptotic convex rearrangement of any field which renormalized gradient measure converges to $\gamma_{d}$.
 It corresponds in dimension $1$ to the classical Lorenz curve, frequently used in the fields of finance and econometrics.